conduktor/conduktor-docs/docs/navigation/self-serve/index.md

 ````

 ### Application group

 Create an Application Group to directly reflect how your Application operates.
-You can create as many Application Groups as required to restrict or represent the different teams that use Console on your Application, e.g.:
+You can create as many Application Groups as required to restrict or represent the different teams that use Console on your Application.
+For example, e.g:

 - Support Team with only Read Access in Production
 - DevOps Team with extended access across all environments
 - Developers with higher permissions in Dev

 **Example**

 ````yaml
 # Permissions granted to Console users in the group, CP-COMPANY-CLICKSTREAM-SUPPORT, for the clickstream-app Application
 ---